CannerCMS/cannercms/README.md

 [![](https://img.shields.io/gitter/room/nwjs/nw.js.svg)](https://gitter.im/Canner/CannerCMS?utm_source=share-link&utm_medium=link&utm_campaign=share-link)
 [![Twitter URL](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)](https://twitter.com/intent/tweet?text=Build%20CMS%20in%20React%20JSX(XML-like)%20for%20Firebase%2C%20GraphQL%2C%20Restful%20API%2C%20Prisma%20using%20%40cannerIO%2C%20open%20source%20at%3A%20https%3A%2F%2Fgithub.com%2FCanner%2Fcanner)

-> Build CMS in few lines of code for different data sources, such as Firebase, GraphQL, Restful API, Prisma
+> Universal CMS framework in React JSX(XML-like) for Firebase, GraphQL, Restful API, Prisma, in other words, an agnostic CMS framework for any applications and data sources.

-> ***Most developers struggle with building maintainable and extendable CMS, so we design an CMS framework that you can build CMS with only few lines of code and interact with different data sources.***
+## Benefits

+### Universal CMS framework

+Canner is extremely flexible and adaptive, that you can ***learn once and create any form of CMS for many databases.***

+### Create data model and UI design at the same time.

+While you are defining Canner schema in JSX, you are defining how your CMS store your data in your databases, and how your CMS UI/UX should look like.

+### One schema to any databases

+With different connectors, you are able to create a CMS to interact with ***Firebase, MySQL, PostgreSQL, GraphQL with the same schema***.

+### Easy to maintain and extend

+Since Canner schema is only a JSX (XML-like) language without any logistic code, in other words, you can maintain your code in a configuration file and easy to maintain using version controls.

 ## Preview and demo